 Instructional coaching can be a powerful strategy for improving teacher practice and raising student achievement.
 However, the high cost of implementing these models and the challenge of finding high-quality coaches often make it difficult to expand and sustain coaching in schools and districts.
+Technology helps i3 grantees address these challenges by traveling from school to school.
+Collaborative coaching models, aided by technology that supports virtual communication and collaboration, also enable coaches to manage larger caseloads, reducing the cost of coaching per teacher.

-Technology helps i3 grantees address these challenges by e Enabling teachers to have access to high-quality, content-specific coaches, regardless of where they live.
-Although geography limits the pool of qualified coaches in an in-person coaching model and can make expansion difficult, virtual coaching models benefit from an expanded pool of i3 GRANTEES' COACHING MODEL FEATURES Feature Texas Tech New Teacher Center Aspire California Education Round Table The New Teacher Project ELLA-V ExCELL-E National Board for Profes- sional Teaching Standards Interaction between coaches and teachers is primarily in person. • • • • Interaction between coaches and teachers is primarily virtual. • • • • Incorporates web-based resources that can be accessed asynchronously. • • • • • Uses videos of exemplary instruction (video libraries). • • • Uses videos of teachers' own practice. • • • • Teachers participate in PLCs or group professional development sessions that connect with the coaching. • • • • • Uses videos of coaching conversations as a learning tool for coaches. • • • potential coaches.
+• Reducing the costs of coaching.
+Virtual coaches who provide off-site coaching support can manage a larger caseload than in-person coaches by eliminating the time spent i3 GRANTEES' COACHING MODEL FEATURES Feature Texas Tech New Teacher Center Aspire California Education Round Table The New Teacher Project ELLA-V ExCELL-E National Board for Profes- sional Teaching Standards Interaction between coaches and teachers is primarily in person. • • • • Interaction between coaches and teachers is primarily virtual. • • • • Incorporates web-based resources that can be accessed asynchronously. • • • • • Uses videos of exemplary instruction (video libraries). • • • Uses videos of teachers' own practice. • • • • Teachers participate in PLCs or group professional development sessions that connect with the coaching. • • • • • Uses videos of coaching conversations as a learning tool for coaches. • • • potential coaches.